MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 the system enters the mission phase, even if those threads have received the ``start()`` message and have a higher priority than the main thread.

-If the property ``ej.bon.immortalAfterInit`` is set, all live objects become immortal (see :ref:`turningIntoImmortal`) at the end of the initialization phase.

 .. _bon-startup:

 Deterministic Initialization Order